-People also usually get about 1-2 grams of creatine a day from food they eat.
-Foods that contain creatine include, chicken, steak, hamburger, salmon, tunafish, turkey etc. There is no creatine in fruits, veggies or grains.
+People also usually get about 1-2 grams of creatine a day from the food they eat.
+Foods that contain creatine include chicken, steak, hamburger, salmon, tuna fish, turkey, etc. There is no creatine in fruits, veggies or grains.
 The way I often explain it to people is this way: Creatine is found in any food walks, swims or flies.
-In other words, any food that had a mom and a dad has creatine.
+In other words, any food that had a mom and a dad have creatine.

 The form used in most dietary supplements is creatine monohydrate.
 This is converted to phospho-creatine in the body.
 It's phosphocreatine that we use when we are exercising.

 Some supplements contain different forms of creatine like:

 While claims for other supplements vary, the thing to remember is that most of the clinical research is mostly on the monohydrate form and not the others.